Anwar Hussain (general)

-Anwar Hussain is a retired three star general of the Bangladesh Army.
-He has served as the Quarter Master General of the Army.
-He is the former Director General of Border Guards Bangladesh (BGB) and General officer Commanding (GOC) of Army Training and Doctrine Command (ARTDOC).
-Anwar was the 7th colonel of the regiment of artillery.
+Anwar Hussain is a retired three star general and former quartermaster general of the Bangladesh Army.
+Hussain is also the former commander of the Border Guard Bangladesh, ARTDOC and the 7th colonel of the regiment of artillery.

 Education

 He completed the Army Staff Course from Defence Services Command and Staff College, Mirpur in 1991, the Command and General Staff Course at Staff College Germany in 1992-93 and the National Defence Course from National Defence College, Mirpur in 2006.

 Career

+Hussain (far right) with General Iqbal Karim Bhuiyan and General Vincent K. Brooks of United States Army in 2013.

 Hussain was commissioned in the Artillery Corps of Bangladesh Army on 23 December 1979 from the 1st BMA long course.

-During his long tenure he served as Commander of 9th Artillery Brigade, Commandant of Artillery Centre and School (AC&S), Director of a Directorate under General Staff Branch at Army Headquarters and GOC of 33 Infantry Division and Area Commander of Comilla Area.
-He served as General officer Commanding of Army Training and Doctrine Command.
+During his long tenure he served as commander of 9th Artillery Brigade, commandant of Artillery Centre and School (AC&S), director of a Directorate under General Staff Branch at Army Headquarters and GOC of 33 Infantry Division and area commander of Comilla Area.
+He served as general officer commanding of Army Training and Doctrine Command.

-He served as Director General of Border Guards Bangladesh from 30 June 2011 to 5 December 2012.
-During his tenure as BGB chief, the Coordinated Border Management Plan (CBMP) to reduce killings and crime along the common frontier and to further enhance the quality of border management was signed between BGB & BSF.
+He served as director general of Border Guards Bangladesh from 30 June 2011 to 5 December 2012.
+During his tenure as BGB chief, the Coordinated Border Management Plan (CBMP) to reduce killings and crime along the common frontier and to further enhance the quality of border management was signed between BGB and BSF.